fracturelabs/TwitteRSS/README.md

 The feature set is pretty low at this time.
 Mainly, this package will:
 * Check the specified Twitter lists for new tweets
+* Filter to exclude or require any combination of: retweets or quotes.
+Media and URL filtering to come later.
 * Create an RSS feed based on those tweets

 ### Areas for Improvement